rajesh-ranjan-git/Shopify/README.md

 ## Project Overview

-Shopprixity is a comprehensive e-commerce platform that connects customers with online stores.
-It includes features like:
+Shopprixity is a comprehensive e-commerce platform that includes features like:

 - Product catalog management
 - Shopping cart and checkout process